Sept. 4: Campbell becomes NHL president

 THIS DATE IN HISTORY: Sept.
 4

-1972: Canada evens the Summit Series at one win apiece by defeating the Soviet Union 4-1 in Toronto.
-Coach Harry Sinden makes a number of lineup changes after a 7-3 loss in Game 1, including a switch to Tony Esposito in goal after Ken Dryden lost the opening game.
-Phil Esposito gives Canada a 1-0 lead after two periods, and goals by Yvan Cournoyer, Pete Mahovlich and Frank Mahovlich in the first nine minutes of the third put the game away.
-Pete Mahovlich's shorthanded goal at 6:47 was the backbreaker; it gives Canada a 3-1 lead.
+1972: Canada evens the Summit Series at one win apiece by defeating the Soviet Union 4-1 at Maple Leaf Gardens in Toronto.
+Coach Harry Sinden makes a number of lineup changes after a 7-3 loss in Game 1, including a switch to Tony Esposito in goal after Ken Dryden loses the opening game.
+Phil Esposito gives Canada a 1-0 lead after two periods, and goals by Yvan Cournoyer, Peter Mahovlich and Frank Mahovlich in the first nine minutes of the third put the game away.
+Peter Mahovlich's shorthanded goal at 6:47 is the backbreaker; it gives Canada a 3-1 lead.

-1979: The Montreal Canadiens name one of their former stars, Bernie "Boom Boom" Geoffrion, as coach to replace Scotty Bowman, who leaves to become coach and general manager of the Buffalo Sabres after guiding the Canadiens to their fourth consecutive Stanley Cup.
+1979: The Montreal Canadiens name one of their former stars, Bernie Geoffrion, as coach.
+He replaces Scotty Bowman, who leaves to become coach and general manager of the Buffalo Sabres after guiding the Canadiens to their fourth consecutive Stanley Cup.
 The job is the realization of a dream for Geoffrion, a star with the Canadiens in the 1950s and early 1960s; however, he lasts all of 30 games before being forced to step down for health reasons.

-2003: Mike Richter, the only goaltender to win a Stanley Cup with the New York Rangers since 1940, announces his retirement.
+2003: Mike Richter, who helps the New York Rangers end a 54-year Stanley Cup drought in 1994, announces his retirement.
 The 36-year-old ends his career after sustaining two concussions in a span of eight months.
-He finishes as the franchise's all-time leader in wins (301).
-In addition to helping the Rangers win the Cup in 1994, he is named the MVP of the 1996 World Cup of Hockey after his performance sparks the United States to a first-place finish.
+He finishes as the Rangers' all-time leader with 301 victories (a total later surpassed by Henrik Lundqvist).
+In addition to helping the Rangers win the Cup, he is named the MVP of the 1996 World Cup of Hockey after his performance sparks the United States to a first-place finish.
 The Rangers retire his No. 35 on Feb.
 4, 2004.